yeehaa123/elab/CHAT/collections.md

 ### How this research contributes to the humanities, and to ‘digital humanities’

-+ testbed for new forms of collaboration between public and private partners

-+ creation of new tools specifically aimed at humanities' scholars

-+ experimentation with new types of (crowd) funding

-+ decentralization of the role of the expert (curator, scholar) in the creation, curation, and exhibition of collections

-+ communicate the importance of DH to a large non-academic public

-+ experimentation with new kind of interfaces in the museum space.
+This research will serve as a testbed for new forms of collaboration between public and private partners, bringing the humanities into non-academic realms.
+This change in location will communicate the importance of Dark Horse to a large non-academic public who otherwise would not likely be introduced to design thinking.
+The role of the expert (curator or scholar) will be decentralized in the creation, curation, and exhibition of collections.
+It will generate the creation of new tools which are specifically aimed at humanities scholars and will prove useful to them in their research.
+It will explore creating new kinds of interfaces in the museum space.
+This research will also experiment with new types of (crowd) funding.

 ### how this research contributes to core technologies identified in section 2 white paper: